-But by changing your conduct, and treating your slaves as men, every cause of fear would be banished.
-They would be faithful, honest, intelligent, and vigorous; and peace, prosperity, and happiness would attend you.
+"Yet ever plotting how the conqueror least "May reap his conquest, and may least rejoice In doing what we most in suffering seel."
+But by changing your conduct, and treating your flaves as men, every cause of sear would be banished.
+They would be faithful, honest, intelligent and vigorous; and peace, prosperity, and happiness, would attend you.
+CHAP.

-CHAPTER VI.
+CHAP.
+VI.